Rechartering Alpha @ UM

 Theta Tau Returns to UM!

-After a short absence, the Theta Tau Professional Engineering Fraternity is pleased to be returning to the University of Minnesota!
+After a short absence, the Theta Tau Professional Engineering Fraternity is interested in returning to the University of Minnesota.

 ABOUT THETA TAU